 Pricing information: https://www.giveeasy.org/campaign-pricing/

 Interestingly, GiveEasy offers not just a fundraising platform, but also app building and a number of other more bespoke services.
 They also have a tiered funding model, where you get different services depending on how much you pay monthly.
-The fundraising pages are relatively basic – just a logo, some text, and donation details.
+The fundraising pages are quite slick, with some nice editing ability.

 Cut: If they’re your only fundraising platform and you raise less than $5m, 0% (not including a 1.5% credit card fee).
 Large charities are charged 3.4% if they’re your preferred fundraising platform, 4.5% if they’re listed as an option on your fundraising page, and 6% otherwise.